garpanov/Telegram-bot-different-api/README.md

 ### The first one is to get the weather in your city by its name.
 ### The second one is to get the current stock price of a company by its ticker or full name.
+### Also, the Gemini AI model is used for confident text recognition and correction of user spelling errors.
 ## Additionally, the bot features a logging system that records data into Google Sheets.